Actor-comedian Louie Anderson undergoes cancer treatment - ExBulletin

 He’s been a familiar face elsewhere on television, including as host of a revival of the Family Feud game show from 1999 to 2002, and on comedy specials and frequent appearances on late-night talk shows. evening.

 Anderson voiced an animated version of himself as a child in Life With Louie.
-He created the cartoon series, which first aired in prime time in late 1994 before switching to Saturday mornings for its run from 1995 to 1998.
+He created the cartoon series, which first aired in prime time in late 1994 before switching to Saturday mornings for its 1995-1998 run.
 Anderson won two Daytime Emmy Awards for the role.

 Anderson has appeared in series such as Scrubs and Touched by an Angel and on the big screen in Coming to America in 1988 and the Eddie Murphy comedy sequel last year.